 The classic symptom is intense, central chest pressure.
 However, many people do not experience typical chest pain during a heart attack.
 Other common symptoms include: pain or heaviness in the left arm, nausea, shortness of breath, increased perspiration, a feeling of impending doom, or pain in the jaw, teeth, arm, or abdomen.
 It is especially common for women to present with symptoms other than chest pain.
 Symptoms may come on gradually and may be intermittent or vague.
 A small percentage of patients—particularly those with diabetes—experience no symptoms at all.

 If you have any concerning symptoms, you should let your doctor know.
-By asking questions about your symptoms and what precipitates them, your doctor may determine that the problem is minor; it might be indigestion or a pulled muscle.
-If a heart attack is suspected, your doctor will send you to the hospital for tests to determine if your heart has been damaged.
-But, if your symptoms come on suddenly and you think they might be due to a heart attack, call 911 immediately.
+By asking questions about your symptoms and what causes them to happen, your doctor may determine that the problem is minor; it might be indigestion or a pulled muscle.
+If a heart attack is suspected, you will be sent to the hospital for tests to determine if your heart has been damaged.
+But, if your symptoms come on suddenly and you think they might be due to a heart attack, call for emergency medical services right away.
 Time is precious when blood flow to the heart muscle stops, and your life may depend on how quickly help comes.

 Because heart attack symptoms can be difficult to recognize, it is important to know if you are at risk.
-You may be at higher risk if you:
+Heart attacks are more common in men, especially men over 45.
+Women older than 55—or younger if they experienced early menopause—are also at higher risk.

 At the hospital, you will have an electrocardiogram (ECG).
 This quick test reads your heart rhythm and can detect abnormalities and damage.
 Blood tests can detect enzymes or markers in the blood which may indicate a heart attack.
 A more invasive method called cardiac catheterization can quickly determine whether an artery is blocked, where, and to what extent.

-Drugs may also be prescribed to break up clots, and doctors may use a catheter device to open blocked arteries; they may even prop open an artery with a stent, so blood can continue to flow freely.
+Drugs may also be prescribed to break up clots.
+Doctors may use a catheter device to open blocked arteries.
+They may even prop open an artery with a stent, so blood can continue to flow freely.
 In some cases, bypass surgery

 may be needed.